wp-plugins/author-and-post-statistic-widgets/readme.txt

 **Menu: Dashboard > Statistic Widgets**

 Here you can manage all widgets.

-Tab | General |:
+There are 5 tabs with widget settings options:

+1. General Settings:
     * Show author and post statistics in - Tabs or Separate blocks
-* Create statistic for post types - Posts, Pages, etc...co Tab | Popular Authors |:
+    * Create statistic for post types - Posts, Pages, etc...co
+2. Popular Authors Widget Settings:
     * Display Author Full Name - yes/no
     * Display Author Avatar - yes/no
     * Show popular author by posts - Count, Views or Comments
     * Number of popular authors on widgets

-Tab | Popular Posts |:
+3. Popular Posts Widget Settings:
     * Show popular posts by number of views or comments
     * Number of popular posts on widgets
     * View counter for posts - this is the logic of counting post readers, this can be counted based on IP (one time per day) or just based on number of visits (Page Reload) on post page.

-Tab | Styles |:
+4. Widget Styles Settings:
     * Because of the Author & Post Statistic Widget use jQuery Ui, it has a lot of styles and you can choose which style should be used on displaying this widget.
     * Also you can insert custom CSS

-Tab | Reset Statistics |:
+5. Reset Statistics:
     * Here you can remove all statistic information or for certain time period.

+**Menu: Users > User Statistics**

 == Installation ==